vlc1337/discord-bot/README.md

 Open main.py via text redactor or python IDLE.
 Change logs_channel_id, bot_id and token(you can copy IDs by turning on dev mode in discord).

-admin_role - string - a name of admin role for admin commands

-items - contains all in-game items
+items - contains all in-game items(used for /additem, /removeitem, /senditem)

 shopitems - contains items which are availible in the shop, format ID|item|price

+coin_boosts - how much coins to add per message if user has this coin, format coin: amount

 cooldowns and marketlist - just don't change them

+helptext - string - text displayed using /help command(change it as you want)

+admin_role - string - a name of admin role for admin commands

 transfering_balance_log - bool - bot will send a message to logs channel when someone buys something/transfers balance/claim coins

 transfering_items_log - bool - bot will send a message to logs channel when someone buys something/transfers item/burns item

-lucky_coin_boost - bool - lucky coin's boosting perk(adding additional coins per each message)
+coins_boost - bool - to activate coins boost(additional coins per message)

-lucky_coin_boosti - integer - how much to add per each message

-golden_coin_boost and golden_coin_boosti are the same

 message_rewards - bool - to add balance to users for messages